Family Holiday in Japan: Everything You Need to Know to Plan the Perfect Trip - Japanspecialist

 TeamLab Planets Tokyo

-Outdoor Adventures and Nature Exploration
+Outdoor Adventures and Nature Exploration: Natural Hot Springs

 Japan's natural beauty is breath-taking.
 Escape the city hustle and explore the great outdoors.
 Discover the peaceful surroundings of Nikko National Park, a UNESCO World Heritage site ideal for nature lovers.
 In Nikko, beyond the majestic Toshogu Shrine, families will enjoy the scenic Chuzenji Lake and the stunning Kegon waterfall.

-Kamakura offers more than just the Great Buddha; enjoy its inviting beach and take an Enoden tram ride to Enoshima for further adventures.
+offers more than just the Great Buddha; enjoy its inviting beach and take an Enoden tram ride to Enoshima for further adventures.
 Enoshima offers beautiful beaches and opportunities for exploration, making it a delightful destination.
 Yokohama invites visitors to its waterfront, featuring the Cosmo World amusement park and the intriguing Cup Noodle Museum.
 Don't miss the picturesque Hayama and Isshiki beaches near Kamakura for a peaceful seaside escape.

 Kid-Friendly Dining Experiences